parro-it/libui-napi/docs/containers.md

-# Container widgets
+# Container controls

-`libui-node` provide various widgets that could contains children and that layout them using different strategies.
+`libui-node` provide various controls that could contains children and that layout them using different strategies.

 * [UiWindow](window.md) - A OS native window that contains only one child.
 * [UiForm](form.md) - organize children as labeled fields.